The Fashion Studio: Portfolio Development

 This interactive studio program offers you a rare opportunity to develop your fashion design skills, deepen your knowledge of cutting-edge fashion tools and trends, and build a design portfolio.

-In this course, led by fashion educator Sarah Portway, you'll focus on two-dimensional fashion communication techniques.
-Specifically, you will spend most of your time working with Adobe PhotoShop and Illustrator, as well as sketching by hand.
+In this course, led by fashion educator Kelsie Doty, you'll focus on two-dimensional fashion communication techniques.
+Specifically, you will spend most of your time working with Adobe Photoshop and Illustrator, as well as sketching by hand.
 You'll learn and develop two-dimensional skills in a fast-paced, university-level environment.

 Through hands-on projects, lectures, discussions, guest lecturers, and critiques, you'll